 Need a reason to move to France?
 Living in Bordeaux means living in a vibrant, cosmopolitan, elegant, and historic city surrounded by loads of vineyards producing some of the world’s best wines.

 Bordeaux, the capital of Aquitaine in the département of the Gironde, was declared an UNESCO World Heritage site in 2007 with an incredible 350 historic monuments.
 But it’s so much more than that.
 Sure, it’s got a history that stretches back to the third century when it was founded by the Gauls; and you can still see the influence from when the Romans came and put their mark on the place.

 The city center also has glorious stone buildings with highly decorated façades and wrought-iron balconies from the city’s golden age in the 18th century.
 They’re all nicely cleaned up after a massive regeneration project started in the 1990s.

 A family-friendly city

-But it’s also a sophisticated and diverse city with smart shops, chic restaurants, top class museums and a lively cultural life that somehow manages to retain a laid-back atmosphere – oh, and a warm and sunny climate.
+But it’s also a sophisticated and diverse city.
+Bordeaux is teeming with smart shops, chic restaurants, top-class museums, and a lively cultural life with a laid-back atmosphere and sunny climate.
 It’s also got a reputation for being a family-friendly city.
-At weekends it seems like the whole world is walking in the pedestrianised Place de le Comédie or rollerblading along the wide quays beside the Garonne river.
+At weekends, the whole world walks the pedestrianized Place de le Comédie or rollerblades along the quays beside the Garonne River.

 You can divide the city into three areas: Old Bordeaux or the vieille ville (old town), the anciens faubourgs (the old suburbs) and the outskirts.

 A lot of the picturesque Old Bordeaux (cobbled streets, old houses and churches) dates from the 18th and 19th centuries.
 St Pierre is currently the fashionable part, while the cosmopolitan St Michel area is up-and-coming.